Skip to content

 1. Citations are still required when using approved sources.

 2. Students can source content from sources not on this list.
-It is provided as a resource, not a limitation.
+It is provided as a starting point, not a limitation.

 4. Excused Absences